 1. A provider-patient relationship must be established.
 In a psychiatric malpractice case, it will be important to show that a relationship existed between you (or your loved one) and the mental health professional.
-This establishes that the provider had a duty of “reasonable care”
+This establishes that the provider had a duty to exercise “reasonable care.”

 2. The provider breached this duty of reasonable care.
 Through a psychiatric malpractice claim, it is necessary to show that the provider acted negligently or outside the scope of their professional responsibilities.

 3. The patient suffered harm.
-The harm caused by psychiatric malpractice can involve actual physical injuries or even death (including suicide) or may involve emotional suffering, memory loss, aggravation of one’s psychological condition, and similar types of harm.
+The harm caused by psychiatric malpractice can involve actual physical injuries or even death (such as suicide), or may involve emotional suffering, memory loss, aggravation of one’s psychological condition or other kinds of harm.